onepulltriple/heavyweight-translator/README.md

 7. The language of the document must be set manually to the target larguage (for now).
 Be sure to select the option which applies the language to the whole document.
 8. Update the table of contents and any other dynamically generated collections of fields (if applicable).
 For now, the header, footer, and cover page will have to be translated manually during this step.
 9. Save the Word document and optionally rename it so the file name is in the target language.

+## Not supported
+- Floating shapes with text (as opposed to inline shapes with text) are not currently supported by the docx library.
+This means that, for example, a floating text box on the cover page hosting the document title cannot currently be accessed computationally.
+Floating shapees with text would need to be translated manually.
+- Translation of text within images is not supported.
+However, image captions are treated.